christlutheran/christlutheranmanhattan/src/content/pages/divine-service.md

 **The liturgy serves to provide the structure through which forgiveness, life, and salvation are delivered to us.** It provides the form and shape of the service.
 Just because a self–chosen form of worship may appeal to a person’s feelings; it should not be used.
 When a homemade order of service seeks to be “relevant”, it runs the risk of turning attention away from God and onto us.

 **The hymnal is one of the most important books in teaching the Christian faith.** It should always remain faithful to the Word of God.
 Hymns are simply doctrine put into poetic form.
 They are not the work of one person, one culture, or one generation.
-They not only reflect the great Lutheran tradition, but they also come from ancient Hebrew, Greek, Latin, European, African, North American, and African American sources.
+They not only reflect the great Lutheran tradition, but they also come from other ancient, medieval, and more recent sources.

 In the Divine Service, God gives us the Gospel from the baptismal font, the pulpit, and the altar.
 We receive these gifts of salvation, then we give Him thanksgiving in word and in song.